by Steve Norby

 With a SMART goal broken down into an action plan (even one this simple), it doesn’t look so overwhelming after all!
 And the smaller we break down the action steps (for example, book by book or even chapter by chapter), the quicker we gain momentum.

 To draft an action plan, first picture your end result: the completion of the goal you’ve identified, in the time you’ve set to complete it.
 Now, work backward from there:

 Moving forward means taking the first step, then the next step after that, and the next step—and so on.
 So, what's the next step you can see from where you’re at right now?
 (Don’t worry, we’ll always be asking God to adjust the course as needed, as we go.)

-Take another look at the “10 Personal Questions to Start 2019 Well.” https://www.wesleyan.org/10-personal-questions-to-start-2019-well Pray about it.
-Ask the Holy Spirit to bring your attention to an area where you need God’s help, to live in His purpose and grace.
+Maybe the first step, right this moment, is to stop and pray about it.
+Ask the Holy Spirit to bring your attention to an area where you need God’s help to be intentional in discipleship this year.
 Then ask for His power to do it!